jpsalvadorm63/react-briza/react_router/COURSE_08.md

 preventing transitions follows that same paradigm - a declarative component we can render (or not) based off of the component's state.

-First, as mentioned, let's add some state to the `Form` component.
+First, as mentioned, let's add some state to the `Login` component.
 The goal here is to have some state which knows if the form is "dirty" (meaning the length of the value in the input field is > 0).